sangaline/dodona/README.md

 to spell out one of these words you'll see that they would all produce the same sequence 'poiuyt'.
 This method of accessing words can be very helpful when we're trying to figure out what somebody intended to write when they swipe a pattern.

+### Premade Wordlist

+You can also download our  [premade wordlist](http://nuclear.ucdavis.edu/~sangaline/wordlist.dat).
+The initial source of word frequency data was the Google Web Trillion Word Corpus as compiled by Peter Norvig.
+This dictionary contains approximately 300,000 of the most commonly used words in the English language and their frequencies.
+However, more than half of the entries are misspelled words and abbreviations.
+Our final dictionary only contained words from the Google Web Trillion Word Corpus that also occurred in the Official Scrabble Dictionary, the Most Common Boys/Girls Names, or WinEdt’s US Dictionary.
+The result is a dictionary containing 95,881 English words and their frequencies.

 ## Input Models